 The BoxCryptor model

-In a sense BoxCryptor operates in a manner very similar to programs like TrueCrypt.
+In a sense, BoxCryptor operates similarly to programs like VeraCrypt.

-While technically slightly inaccurate, you can think of BoxCryptor as operating like TrueCrypt, but at the encrypted file, rather than encrypted container, level.
+While technically slightly inaccurate, you can think of BoxCryptor as operating like VeraCrypt, but at the encrypted file, rather than encrypted container, level.

 The files in the original source folder are always encrypted.
 It’s only when the folder is mounted in BoxCryptor that the files are visible in their decrypted form in the virtual drive.